 - Most Devices are Available

 With a fair amount of music (not the size of Spotify), you’ll find Google Play Music to be a helpful streaming service that has podcasts included as well.
-What separates this service from competitors is that it comes with YouTube RED covered with each month of service you pay for at $10 a month.
+What separates this service from competitors is that it comes with YouTube RED (now called YouTube Premium) covered with each month of service you pay for at $10 a month.
 This addition makes Google Play Music a grand bargain if you are interested in YouTube at all.
-If you’ve ever watched a single video on YouTube these days, advertising is plenty, but with RED you skip the ads and also get access to original titles like Cobra Kai.
+If you’ve ever watched a single video on YouTube these days, advertising is plenty, but with YouTube Premium you skip the ads and also get access to original titles like Cobra Kai.

 - Most Limited Selection of Music in App